-Paul Thompson, the GB Rowing Team’s chief coach for women, says athletes should aim to get their heels down onto the footplate as early as possible in the drive, enabling the gluteal muscles to become involved.
+Paul Thompson, the GB Rowing Team’s lead coach for women till 2018, says athletes should aim to get their heels down onto the footplate as early as possible in the drive, enabling the gluteal muscles to become involved.

 “The earlier you get the heels down, the earlier you can engage the glutes,” says Thompson.
 “In the gym, you don’t do a heavy squat on your toes; you want to be on your heels.